10-Day New England Road Trip Itinerary

 Where is New England?

-New England is located in the northeastern part of the United States.
+New England is in the northeastern corner of the United States.
 It’s made up of six states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 The region is known for its rocky coastline, autumn foliage, and cold, snowy winters.

 New England trip planning tips